fishworks/fish-food/README.md

 # Fish Food

-Core fish food for Fish.
+Core fish food for GoFish.

-# How do I add my installable thingy to Fish?
+# How do I add my installable thingy to GoFish?

-See https://gofi.sh/#cookbook for further information on adding your own fish food to Fish.
+See https://gofi.sh/#cookbook for further information on adding your own fish food to GoFish.

 # License